nest/nestml/README.md

 `pynestml` - The source code of PyNestML.

-`tests` - A collection of tests for testing of the toolchains behavior.
+`tests` - A collection of tests for testing of the toolchain's behavior.

 `doc` - The documentation of the modeling language NestML as well as processing toolchain PyNestML.

+`extras` - Miscellaneous development tools, editor syntax highlighting rules, etc.

 ## Installing NESTML